Unlimited activities in Tasmania’s beautiful Burnie

 A 45-minute drive out of town is Gunns Plains Caves.
 First discovered in 1906, the caves were formed by an underground river which still flows today, home to several different species of fish and eel.
 Once you’ve descended into the cave, you will find yourself in a 275 metre long cavern home to calcite shawls and crystal formations.
 There are several tour groups operating here, with guides to help you on your journey.

-To check out where to eat, drink and stay in Burnie, click here.
+To check out more places to eat, drink and stay in Burnie, click here.

 Featured image: Guide Falls © Mason Doherty